Nekio21/AtiperaTask2/README.md

 # GitHub Repositories API

 ## Description
-This application, built with Quarkus, fetches a list of public repositories for a given GitHub user, including the branches of each repository and their latest commit SHA.
+This application, built with SpringBoot, fetches a list of public repositories for a given GitHub user, including the branches of each repository and their latest commit SHA.
 If the user does not exist, the API will return a 404 error with a relevant message.

 ## API Endpoints